fresearchgroup/DSpace-Docker-Installation/README.md

-# DSpace-Docker-Installation
+# DSpace-Installation

-                              Steps for installation of DSpace with Docker
+# 1. Steps for installation of DSpace with Docker

 # Requirements

       Basic requirement for this installation process: